theonejj/ansible-zfs_on_root/roles/zfs_on_root/README.md

     _NOTE: A boot partition size calculated to be between 1Gib (1024 MB) to 2Gib (2048 MB) is a reasonable range.
 Smaller size may have an issue in the future trying to process kernel upgrades._

-4. Select UEFI or Legacy BIOS is needed, and Full Graphical Desktop or Command Line only.
+4. Next select if UEFI or Legacy BIOS is needed, and select if Full Graphical Desktop or Command Line Server only.
+To force Ansible to set a ZFS encryption password set that option to `true`.
 You can also set your locale and timezone information here.

     ```yaml
     ###############################################################################
     # Use Grub with UEFI (will do Grub with Legacy BIOS if false)
     use_uefi_booting: true

-    # Full GUI installation or command-line only environment
+    # For Full GUI Desktop installation (set to false) or command-line only server environment (set to true)
-    command_line_only: false
+    command_line_only: true

+    # Prompt for Native ZFS Encryption Passphrase.  if true, then prompt for passphrase if not provided.
+    prompt_for_zfs_passphrase: true

     # Define the local pre-fix to enable in /etc/locale.gen
     locale_prefix: "en_US"